See the rebuilding the West Beach rock wall timeline

 We're taking responsibility for managing the rebuild of the wall, which will improve the safety of the West Beach Surf Life Saving Club (SLSC) and the damaged Coast Path.

-The Rock Wall project is divided into Northern, Central and Southern sections, with this year’s project rebuilding the Central section.
+The Rock Wall project is divided into Northern, Central and Southern sections.

 The West Beach Rock Wall Project has a budget of $5.27million.
 The City of Charles Sturt funded $4.02 million and the Coast Protection Board funded $1.25 million.